hazelcast/hazelcast-nodejs-client/README.md

     );
 }).then(function () {
     var mapname = 'test';
-    //this causes a created event
+    // this causes a created event
     client.getMap(mapname);
-    //this causes no event because map was already created client.getMap(mapname);
+    // this causes no event because map was already created client.getMap(mapname);
 });
 ```